maths/moodle-qtype_stack/doc/en/Authoring/Author_FAQ.md

 will be displayed as \(\theta_2\).
 Both teachers and students can use this mechanism.
 However, this relies on the expression being a Maxima atom.
 (See the maxima manual).

-Teachers only can create an intert function which displays using subscripts.
+Teachers can create an inert function which displays using subscripts.

     texsub(a,b)